Your own App for iOS, Android and Windows at a fair price

 Power Apps is a low-code environment where to build an app with advanced functionality you don’t need to do as much work as when programming in e.g. Java.

-That means much lower implementation costs than in the case of conventional solutions from developers.
+That means much lower development costs than in the case of conventional solutions from developers.

 The application development environment with a user-friendly interface offers a variety of self-service functionalities to implement changes to the visual and practical aspects of an app even after launching.